Comparison

 • Includes public-source context where matched

-• Adds RxNorm, NDC, DailyMed, FDA RSS, and ASHP link-only context where available
+• Adds RxNorm, NDC, DailyMed, and FDA RSS context where available; ASHP/UUDIS remains external link/title/date context only

 • Does not provide medical/procurement advice